gaoxinge/spidery/README.md

 spider.log('step', 'status', 'message')
 ```

-- add method
+- add

-add method is used to filter and save new url, which is parsed from parse step.
+add is used to filter and save new url, which is parsed from parse step.

 - lock

-lock is a 'global' in spidery.Spider, and can control the resources.
+lock is a 'global' in Spider, and can control the resources.

-### spidery.Item
+### Item

-spidery.Item is a tool, which can create a named dictionary, to save structural data.
+It is a tool, which can create a named dictionary, to save structural data.
 It is inspired by the namedtuple in collections module, and is a metaclass to create dictionary with a name and a fixed field.

 ```python
 from spidery import Item